 - Numbers – counting forwards and backwards, what is one more/less than any number from 1-20, addition and subtractions number sums.
 Mental calculations in practical situations - for example - 'there are two plates on the table how many more do we need if we have six people for dinner?'

 - Homework – will be set each week ranging across all curriculum areas and will be accessible via your child’s Seesaw account.
 Once a half term the children will be set a practical homework activity.
 Please see the homework section of the website for more information.

 Please check the parents section on the school website under “supporting your child” where there is extra information and ideas for how you can be a help to their learning at home.
 Please do encourage the children to engage in a range of these activities at home but it is more effective to complete shorter burst, more frequently, of focussed time rather than sitting down for a long duration.
-Try involving these in everyday activities, e.g. bath time and into their play so it is fun and they are enthusiastic to show you their skills and knowledge.
+Try involving these in everyday activities, e.g. bath time and into their play so they are enthusiastic to show you their skills and knowledge.

 We encourage comments on the children's achievement and progress which helps to assess their understanding and application of skills in another context.
 If you have any queries, big or small, please jot them in their contact book and we will respond to you as soon as possible.
 If it is something of a personal or urgent nature you can contact me via the school office or approach me at the end of the school day.

 Thank you for your support and I look forward to the year together.